MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-2-app.md

 - FocusArea_Apps_AppManagement
 ---

-# App Protection Policies for Microsoft Edge for Business
+# App protection policies for Microsoft Edge for Business

 App protection policies (APP) are rules that ensure an organization's data remains safe or contained in a managed app.
-A policy can be a rule that is enforced when the user attempts to access or move corporate data, or a set of actions that are prohibited or monitored when the user is inside the app.
-A managed app is an app that has app protection policies applied to it and can be managed by Intune.
+A policy can be a rule that is enforced when the user attempts to access or move corporate data, or a set of actions that are prohibited or monitored when the device user is using the app.
+A managed app is an app that has app protection policies applied to it and is managed by an enterprise management solution, such as Intune.

 ## App protection policy framework

-When configuring App protection policies, there are many various settings and options to enable organizations to tailor the protection to their specific needs.
+When configuring app protection policies, there are various settings and options that enable organizations to tailor their data protection to their specific needs.
 Due to this flexibility, it may not be obvious which combination of policy settings are required to implement a complete scenario.
-To help organizations prioritize client endpoint hardening efforts, Microsoft has introduced a new taxonomy for security configurations in Windows, and Intune is using a similar taxonomy for its APP data protection framework for mobile app management.
+To help organizations prioritize client endpoint hardening efforts, Microsoft has introduced a taxonomy for security configurations in Windows, and Intune is using a similar taxonomy for its APP data protection framework for mobile app management.

 The APP data protection configuration framework is organized into three distinct configuration scenarios: